 Driving a car in Japan requires Japanese Compulsory Automobile Insurance, or JCI (sometime Compulsory Automobile Liability Insurance, or CALI).
-JCI mandatory insurance only covers the other parties of the accident up to 30 million yen in coverage for death (of third party), 40 million yen for ongoing injuries (to third party), and 1.2 million yen for injury (to third party) as a result of an at fault accident.
+JCI mandatory insurance only covers the other parties of the accident up to 30 million yen in coverage for death (of a third party), 40 million yen for ongoing injuries (to a third party), and 1.2 million yen for injury (to a third party) as a result of an at-fault accident.

-If in a serious “at fault” accident the driver will have to pay out of their own pocket not only for any damages over and above the coverage provided, but also their passenger’s injury or death, or property damage of any kind.
+If involved in a serious “at fault” accident, the driver will have to pay out of pocket for any damages over and above the coverage provided, as well as their passenger’s injury, death, or property damage.
 It really is very, very basic coverage only.

 The insurance issuance/renewal and inspections are required:

 In this manner, the Japanese government is able to ensure that nearly every car on the street is both roadworthy and carries at least the legal minimum of insurance coverage.

 Voluntary (comprehensive – full coverage) insurance isn’t required by law, but it is highly recommended.
 Compulsory insurance provides some basic protection for other drivers on the road in the event of an accident, but voluntary insurance is designed to protect you and your investment by offering higher levels of coverage and covering more types of damages, for example:

 Not every policy will contain these options or even the same levels of protection for each.
 You can tailor your policy to fit your individual needs and budget better.

 The price a consumer pays for their insurance premiums in Japan is determined using a system of numbered levels between one and 20; most people start at level six when buying insurance for the first time.
 Recent arrivals to Japan should be aware that only their time driving in Japan will count, and will almost always be started at level 6 regardless of actual years driving experience or past non-accident history that they may have.